-R/RStudio installation using domain allowlisting
+R/RStudio installation using domain allowlisting on Windows VMs

 For general domain allowlisting setup, please read more here